Yinghao-Li/Yinghao-Li.github.io/_teaching/001-bigdata-bootcamp-python.md

 print(type(a))
 ```

-Input some strings interactively:
+The `input` method allows you to interactively input information into the program through CLI:
 ```python
 x = input('Input something: ')
 print(x, type(x))
 ```

 {{ hint_info }}
-Notice that this input method is rarely used in big data scenarios.
+Notice that `input` is rarely used.
 A more practical input method is [argparse](https://docs.python.org/3/library/argparse.html).
 {{ _hint }}